Affiliate links on Android Authority may earn us a commission. Learn more.

 The Xbox Series S' interface isn't intuitive, but it is fast and responsive.

 Microsoft offers two step-down tiers called Game Pass and Game Pass for PC.
 These are tied to their respective ecosystems and each costs $9.99 per month.
-Neither includes Xbox Live Gold nor the ability to play games on your Android smartphone or tablet.
+Neither include Xbox Live Gold nor the ability to play games on your Android smartphone or tablet.
 Given that Xbox Live Gold is $9.99 per month on its own, this step-down tier isn’t that great of a deal compared to Game Pass Ultimate.
 I would therefore recommend going with the higher tier service.
-Check out our full comparison of both services here.
+Check out our full Xbox Game Pass vs Game Pass Ultimate comparison to learn more.

 The Xbox companion app is available on iOS and Android.
 It allows you to see what your Xbox Live friends are doing, browse the Xbox store, check your media highlights, and control the console with the remote feature.
 It’s a handy app to generally manage the console without having to use the controller.